zukunft/zukunft.com/docs/llm/pending_prio_2.md

 If you wonder how the list is calculated you can click on the number to see more details.
 The calculation is based on many assumptions and yes, they can be wrong.

 Ich you create an account and log in, you can change the assumptions.
 The list is than adjusted based on your personal assumptions, but only for you.

 Other user still see the original list, but they can see, that you have done some changes and they can also use your assumptions if they want.

 So each your has its own "sandbox", that never changes, but can see everything that other users have done.

-### start page config

-the basic steps to show the start page are

-- table with 'global issues'
-- sort global issues by impact which is htp
-- get mayor, main and minor columns linked to 'global issues' via triple
-- the order of the column may differ and is relative e.g. 'per cent is after number'
-- the number of rows to show is taken from the config but can be overwritten

 ### fill the screen

 for big screens add more data so that the screen is filled or increase the font size

-### more

-"more" should always be a link that shows more values

 ### speed

 check why the database loading takes longer if more data ist added and increase the cache usage